odunola11/AWS_Projects/Hosting dynamic website on AWS EC2/README2.md

+# Using session manager to remote log-in into EC2

 ## Session manager can be used instead of SSH to have access to an EC2 instance; this is a more secure option

 # Step 1 - Create a role for session manager